The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-7/lesson-11-authentication_authorization/notes.md

 ### Storing User IDs on the Cookie for Authentication

-In our application, we are using cookies to store the `userId` of the currently logged-in user.
+In our application, we are using cookies to store the `userId` of the currently logged-in user on the `req.session` object.
 This will allow us to implement **authentication** (confirm that the user is logged in).

 The flow of cookie data looks like this: